30 Classic Comfort Foods From Your Childhood Everyone Loves

 Creamsicles and Jello, all in one recipe?
 Talk about a throwback!
 This recipe calls some favorite childhood desserts to mind, and it's pretty simple to make, too.
 Why did Jello go out of style, anyway?

-Recreate this vintage steakhouse classic at home!
-This dish is playing fast and loose with the term "salad," but it's definitely delicious.
+Recreate this vintage steakhouse classic at home.
+This dish plays fast and loose with the term "salad," but it's definitely delicious!

 Tuna Noodle Casserole

 These days, you're more likely to use that canned tuna for tuna melts.
 But back in the day, tuna casserole was all the rage.
 Up the nostalgia factor by making this classic dish.

 This dessert isn't just for Thanksgiving!
 Sweet potato pie is a delicious comfort food that you can make any time, and it's the perfect end to a southern meal!